guardtime/ksie-java/README.md

 ## Verifying a container

-The following example shows a simple verification for container.
+The following example shows a simple verification for a container.

 ```java
 VerificationContext context = new SimpleVerificationContext(container);